jest-community/jest-junit/README.md

 ## Configuration

-`jest-junit` offers five configurations based on environment variables or a `jest-junit` key defined in `package.json`.
+`jest-junit` offers seven configurations based on environment variables or a `jest-junit` key defined in `package.json` or a reporter option.
 All configuration values should be **strings**.

 | Variable Name | Description | Default | Possible Injection Values
 |--|--|--|--|